EthanLampone/AI-CLASS-FALL-2025/HW3/README.md

 From viewing the image, we can see the effect that using the Euclidean Distance has compared to that of the Manhattan Distance in **Problem 1**.
 We can clearly see where the diagonal moves come into effect.
 Instead of going straight down, the A* algorithm takes a couple diagonal moves in to the right, then a couple diagonal moves to the left once at the middle of the structure.
 Once at the bottom, it goes until reaching the far bottom-right side, goes up two diagonals, and then goes straight up to the goal position.
 So we can clearly see that using a different heuristic results in a slightly different path to the goal position.

-## Greedy BFS --> Utilizing Euclidean Distance for Greedy BFS
+## Euclidean Distance w/ Greedy BFS

 Now we will use the Euclidean Distance for the Greedy GFS.
 We will use the same code changes and use the code we used in **Problem 1** for **Greedy BFS**.
 When we run the program, we get the path below: